How to Cut Compound Miters and Miter Joints Using a Combination Protractor

 Each crown molding corner requires two angles — a miter angle which is cut across the face of the molding and a bevel angle that's formed across the end or edge.
 When working with crown molding, both of these angles have to be made at the same time and that's why they're called compound angles.
 Accuracy is critical.
 The tool to make this cut is the power miter saw.

-One way to make a combination miter is by cutting the molding while it's held on an angle.
+One way to make a combination miter is by cutting the molding while it's held at an angle.
 When using this technique, make sure the back surfaces of the molding are fully in contact with the fence and saw bed.
 Some saws have an adjustable crown molding stop accessory.

 You can make a jig by attaching together two pieces of half-inch plywood using glue and making certain that they form an accurate right angle.
 After the glue is dry, the jig is set in place on the miter saw bed and attached with screws inserted through pre-drilled holes in the metal fence.